InsightsNet/texannotate/README.md

 This tool not only compiles LaTeX but also annotates each token and figures, retrieves their positions in the PDF, identifies corresponding semantic structure labels, and mark the correct reading order.

+## Update
+[2024-03-26]:
+1. Added [de-macro](https://ctan.org/pkg/de-macro?lang=en) preprocessing, which cleans up LaTeX code by expanding a portion of a simple custom macros defined by `\newcommand`, and also inserts `\input` into the main file.
+This method should increase the success rate of parsing.
+2. Improved conservative parsing strategy for `LatexGroupNode`.
+We previously didn't color-code them because we were concerned that it was breaking the parameters of the unknown macro.
+Now we include `LatexGroupNode` with a length of more than 20 characters in the color annotation.
+3. Added a black font to the PDF output.
+This is because color markup still changes the layout of the original paper to a greater or lesser extent.
+To keep the annotation looking the same as the original document, we will now compile the "original document" in black font.

 ## Main Purpose: